coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 Coveo for Sitecore components will track all events on the page and send the data to the Coveo Usage Analytics.

-You can also send these events to the Sitecore reporting database by simply setting the [Enable Sitecore Analytics property](https://developers.coveo.com/x/PgHvAQ) on the Coveo Search View Rendering to true.
+You can also send these events to the Sitecore reporting database by setting the [Enable Sitecore Analytics property](https://developers.coveo.com/x/PgHvAQ) on the Coveo Search View Rendering to true.

 An event will only be sent on the published page.
-You can track it by simply by looking at the network traffic using a browser console or a web debugging proxy.
+You can track it by looking at the network traffic using a browser console or a web debugging proxy.
 Here is an example of a payload send to the Coveo Cloud Usage Analytics API:

 ```